ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 For reference, C-Chain value is set to `15,000,000`.

 `targetBlockRate`: Sets the target rate of block production in seconds.
 A target of 2 will target producing a block every 2 seconds.
-If the network starts producing faster than this,means that more blocks than expected are being issued to the network, so the base fees will increased accordingly.
+If the network starts producing faster than this, means that more blocks than expected are being issued to the network, so the base fees will increased accordingly.
 For C-chain this value is set to `2`.